-All employees and volunteers should be aware of indicators of abuse, neglect and exploitation.
-Knowing what to look for is vital for the early identification of abuse and neglect and specific safeguarding issues such as child criminal exploitation and child sexual exploitation so that employees can identify cases of children who may be in need of help or protection.
+All employees and volunteers should be aware of indicators of abuse and neglect.
+Knowing what to look for is vital for the early identification of abuse and neglect and specific safeguarding issues such as child criminal exploitation and child sexual exploitation so that employees are able to identify cases of children who may be in need of help or protection.
 All employees should have read and understood Keeping Children Safe in Education Part 1 and Annex B (as a minimum) which sets out indicators and types of abuse and their role in reporting safeguarding concerns.